We are also streaming online so you can join us for our live streams and video-conference midweek events. More information is here.

 What books do I need, and where do I get them?

-All the words you need for the service are on a printed service card, available from both entrances to the church.
-Song words are projected on a screen.
-There are Bibles in the pews of the chairs so you can follow the readings.
+At the 10:30am service all the words you need for the service are projected on a screen.
+At 9:00am there is a a printed service card, which will be given to you as you enter the building.
+There are Bibles in the pews (chairs) so you can follow the readings.

 Can I bring my children?